 The condition known as bleeding gums, also called Periodontal Disease, affects the gum, teeth, and bone below the gum line.
 It is caused by the build-up of plaque and tartar on the gums.

-Not only does this build up cause the gums to bleed but it also causes a host of other problems such as bad breath, swollen gums, and toothaches.
-These problems are extremely painful, and many people choose to avoid them altogether.
+Not only does this build-up cause the gums to bleed, but it also causes a host of other problems such as bad breath, swollen gums, and toothaches.
+These problems are harrowing, and many people choose to avoid them altogether.

-Other common symptoms of gum bleeding in pregnancy include swollen gums, bad breath, tooth pain, and bad taste.
-The good news is that gum bleeding in pregnancy is a temporary condition and disappears after pregnancy.
+Other common symptoms of gum bleeding in pregnancy include swollen gums, bad breath, tooth pain, and sour taste.
+The good news is that gum bleeding in pregnancy is temporary and disappears after pregnancy.

-At some point Gingivitis becomes irreversible and starts attacking the bone and ligaments around the teeth.
-Your bone starts getting resorted and less bone left around the teeth less stable the teeth would be.
+Gingivitis becomes irreversible and starts attacking the bone and ligaments.
+As a result, your bone starts getting resorted and less bone left around the teeth, less stable the teeth would be.

-Yes I know it is boring, and annoying but it can save you so much trouble and travels to the dentist.
+Yes, I know it is boring and annoying, but it can save you so much trouble and travel to the dentist.
 It prevents bad breath and big cavities. %90 of our root canal treatments are because the patient does not floss regularly.